tim-hardcastle/Pipefish/docs/charm-a-high-level-view.md

 **Local**.
 It should be easy to understand the meaning and purpose of a piece of code by reading as little as possible of the rest of the code.

 **Consistent**.
-Knowing how some of how the language works, it should be easy to guess how a feature you haven't learned yet will work.
+Knowing how some of the language works, it should be easy to guess how a feature you haven't learned yet will work.

 **Intolerant**.
 A language should not default to covering for your false assumptions.
 Failure should be immediate and noisy.